mlbonniec/AutoStocks/README.md

 # AutoStocks

 This project is very specific.
-It helps a food warehouse to automate product anomalies.
+It helps a food warehouse to automate the reporting of product anomalies.
 With a simple HTTP request, AutoStocks retrieves the product data from an SKU, processes it and adds the necessary data to a Google Sheets, in order to further process the product anomaly.

 # Todo